Fathallah Omar

 Fathallah Omar (born 1966) is a Syrian writer and novelist.

 Early life

 Omar was born in Jableh, Latakia Governorate in Syria.
-He earned his Ph.D. in communications engineering from Aleppo University.
+He earned his PhD in communications engineering from Aleppo University.

 Career

 Omar started his literary career as a novelist, later writing dramatic texts.
 He wrote scripts for a number of Syrian television shows, including the historical drama Ash-Shatat (The Diaspora), Al-Wahmoun, Wasmat Aar, and Last Gariya.